Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ```
 :arrow_up: [__Back to Top__](README.md#flutter-interview-questions)

-## difference between final and const in Flutter?
+## Difference between final and const in Flutter?

 - If you never intend to change a variable then we have to declare using the keyword final or const.
 - In __const__ Value must be known at compile-time, const birthday = "2020/07/28" Can't be changed after initialized.